istio/istio.io/content/en/docs/setup/platform-setup/kops/index.md

         serviceAccountSigningKeyFile: /srv/kubernetes/server.key
     {{< /text >}}

-If you have made any changes to the cluser config:
+If you have made any changes to the cluster config:

 1. Perform the update: